There are many different types of people who donate to nonprofits.

 Those who donate their time to your nonprofit are equally as valuable to those who contribute financially.
 However, like the corporate sponsor persona, the volunteer persona has different motives than a traditional donor.

 For example, you may have some volunteers that help your cause because they truly enjoy donating their time to your organization.
 At the same time, you may also have people volunteering because they need to fulfill a requirement for school or their job.

 Find out which type of volunteer is in your nonprofit's best interest and work on creating content accordingly.
-For instance, if you find that your nonprofit gets more help from volunteers who need to earn some type of credit, then you should actively share volunteer schedules on your website, social media, and email marketing while mentioning that it's great for individuals are looking to fulfill a credit for school or work.
+For instance, if your nonprofit gets more help from volunteers who need to earn some type of credit, then you should actively share volunteer schedules on your website, social media, and email marketing while mentioning that it's great for individuals who are looking to fulfill credit for school or work.
 When people are given that type of information versus them having to spend time researching, then they are more likely to volunteer for your organization.

 Which donor persona types fit in your marketing strategy?